Miami sports travel guide

 Head north of the Miami Beach area to find lesser-known beach spots such as Haulover Beach, Sunny Isles Beach and Hollywood Beach.

 Miami’s Art Deco architecture is one of its most well-known traits.
 Walking tours are offered for anyone who wants to explore these styles of buildings, starting at Miami Beach.

 For a more up-and-coming taste of Miami culture, head to the Wynwood Art District north of downtown, home to a number of old buildings rehabilitated into art galleries, museums, restaurants and shops.

 Just south of downtown, you can find Brickell, the city’s financial district which has also become a center for upscale shopping and nightlife.

 Some of Miami’s arts and culture attractions are located downtown, near AmericanAirlines Arena.
 The Frost Museum of Science, the Perez Art Museum and the Miami Children’s Museum are within a mile of the arena.

 Experience local flavor

-Even if your Miami sports travel vacation revolves around pro sports, there’s plenty more to check out.
+Even if your Miami sports travel vacation revolves around the pro teams, here’s a guide to more athletic pursuits to check out:

 The University of Miami is the most well-known school in town when it comes to collegiate athletics, but not the only one.
 Florida International (in West Miami) and Florida Atlantic (in Boca Raton) both have relatively young Division I football programs and on-campus stadiums.

-Come bowl season, the region currently hosts three games, the Orange Bowl (at Hard Rock Stadium), the Miami Beach Bowl (at Marlins Park) and the Boca Raton Bowl (at FAU Stadium).
+Come bowl season, the region currently hosts two games, the Orange Bowl (at Hard Rock Stadium), the Boca Raton Bowl (at FAU Stadium).
 And the Orange Bowl is in the rotation for the semifinals of the College Football Playoff, which it hosts every three years.